playcdu/skinview/README.md

 - 🎮 **Real-Time Player Sync** - Automatically fetches and displays all online players from Craft Down Under servers
 - 🚶 **Custom Walking Animation** - Smooth walking animation without head bobbing
-- 👋 **Wave Animation** - Characters occasionally stop, face the camera, and wave for 4-6 seconds
+- 👋 **Wave Animation** - Characters wave when spawning in or when hit by the user
-- 🌐 **Independent Movement** - Characters move independently in 3D space with collision avoidance
+- 🌐 **Intelligent Pathfinding** - Characters path to the least crowded areas, avoiding obstacles and steering around blocked paths
+- 🎯 **Idle Behavior** - Characters stand still and idle when reaching their destination before choosing a new path
+- 👊 **Player Interactions** - Characters occasionally decide to hit other players, causing knockback and run-away behavior
+- 🖱️ **Click-to-Hit** - Click on characters to hit them (red overlay, knockback, then wave)
+- 🖱️ **Click-and-Drag** - Drag characters around the scene (they float and play idle animation)
 - 🏷️ **Nametags** - Player usernames displayed above each character
 - 💬 **Live Chatbox** - Shows login/logout messages in real-time (bottom-right corner)
+- 📊 **Player Count** - Displays total number of online players (top-left)
 - ℹ️ **Info Box** - Displays "You're looking at everybody online on Craft Down Under right now!" (top-center)
 - 🎨 **Starfield Background** - Animated starfield for depth perception
 - 📷 **Fixed Camera** - 45-degree angle view, 500m away (no controls)